 Will your personal information be shared?

-The boundaries of the disused coal tips and their risk ratings will be shared publically when the data is deemed to be complete and will eventually become an important part of how coal tips are managed in Wales.
-The disused coal tip boundaries and risk ratings will continue to evolve as understanding of each tip increases.
+The locations of the disused coal tips and their category rating will be shared publicly and will eventually become an important part of how coal tips are managed in Wales.
+The disused coal tip locations and category ratings will continue to evolve as the understanding of each tip increases.

-- For your data to be ‘erased’ (in certain circumstances); and
+- for your data to be ‘erased’ (in certain circumstances)

 The contact details for the Information Commissioner’s Office are:

 Phone: 01625 545 745 or 0303 123 1113.